 I mean how can you?
 And how does he, or did he, know it was 246?
-Eh, regardless, today is National Cheese Lovers Day and though both GG and I follow a plant-based diet, cheese is one of those things that we just can’t step away from.
+Eh, regardless, today is National Cheese Lovers Day and though both Eric and I follow a plant-based diet, cheese is one of those things that we just can’t step away from.
 Not entirely.
 There are some vegan options we use and highly recommend:

 - Cream cheese: Kite Hill almond milk cream cheese